 10 Challenging Events To Try If You Are A Freak Of Nature

 There are a handful of people in this world that live to test their physical limits.
-And for those same daring individuals there exists a handful of events that most people would not even believe take place.
+And for those same daring individuals, there exists a handful of events that most people would not even believe take place.
 How does a non-stop bike race across the United States sound?
 Or, how about a triathlon that includes a 21 mile swim across the English Channel?
 Here is our list of the world’s most challenging events that only the most ambitious athletes would attempt.
 And yes, if you do complete any of these events, you are a freak of nature!
 Check this article out for more info on bikes.

 1. Enduroman Arch to Arc Triathlon